camchardukian/camchardukian-Daily-Coding-Journal/6:2020/2020-06-10-DailyCoding.md

-# Tuesday June 9th 2020 Daily Coding Journal
+# Wednesday June 10th 2020 Daily Coding Journal

 23:21 -- Today was another MONSTER day of coding.
 I spent more than 12 hours on code related activities today!
 Here's what my day at the office looked like: